mainsail-crew/mainsail/docs/quicktips/hide-gcode_macros-by-default.md

 has_children: false
 permalink: /quicktips/hide-gcode_macros
 description: >-
-  As you probably already noticed, you can show and hide the gcode macros in the interface settings, but there is more...
+  You can show and hige G-Code macros in the interface settings
 ---

 # {{ page.title }}